Christos-Verikokos/count_words_from_txt_files/README.md

 # count_words_from_txt_files
 Search for user-specified words within the contents of files, using paths provided in a specified list file.

-Improve exercise 10-10 from "Python crash course" book:
+Improve exercise "10-10.
+Common Words" from "Python crash course" book p.200:
 Searching for Specific Words in Multiple Files
 Description: